i0Ek3/Xperimental/Solidity/README.md

   - define: modifier var_name
   - commonly used methods to control smart contract permissions
 - **event**
-  - event is an abstraction of logs on EVM, it has two features:
+  - event is an abstraction of logs on EVM, it has two features
     - response
     - cheaper: 2000 gas/event instead of 20000 gas on chain
+  - use emit to release
+    - emit kinda like output of defer
 - **inheritance**
   - rules: same with C++
     - virtual